aissam-out/chatbot/whatsapp/README.md

 <img src="./images/dialogo.jpg" alt="DialogFlow logo" width="350" height="100">
 </p>

 [Dialogflow](https://dialogflow.com) is a NLP<sup>[4](#myfootnote4)</sup> platform developed by Google and used to design and integrate a conversational user interface into web/mobile apps, devices, bots, personal assistant systems, and so on.
-In this section, we will use the power of this tool to upgrade our chtbot to be more realistic and conversational.
+In this section, we will use the power of this tool to upgrade our chatbot to be more realistic and conversational.

 #
 <h5>